George Floyd protests in Kansas: Kansas City

 On May 30 and 31 protests took place in Kansas City, Kansas as well as nearby Kansas City, Missouri.
 As of June 7, protesters had been gathering in Kansas for ten consecutive days.

 Manhattan

 On May 30, protesters marched down Bluemont Avenue.
 A second protest at Triangle Park in Aggieville occurred June 1.

 Olathe

 On June 5, residents gathered at Olathe City Hall to remember George Floyd.
 A second protest took place on June 6 at the intersection of Santa Fe and Mur-Len Roads in honor of George Floyd.

 Overland Park

 A small group of people protested on the side of a street on July 24, and four people were arrested.
 In response, a second protest was held outside of the Overland Park mayor's home, this one with around 70 demonstrators.

 Parsons

-On June 6, the community of Parsons held a peaceful protest and prayer vigil.
+On June 6, demonstrators marched from City Hall to the Parsons Police Department for a prayer vigil.